Earn money with YouTube – Creator Academy YouTube

 - YouTube connects your channel to paying advertisers so that you can focus on what you do best: creating.
 In most cases, you get paid when viewers watch ads.
 We're constantly improving our ad systems so that they work better for viewers and pay out to more creators.

-- You can also earn money from YouTube Red subscriptions.
-YouTube Red members pay a recurring fee for special benefits, like watching YouTube videos without ads.
-The amount you earn from YouTube Red is calculated based on how much time members spend watching your content compared to other content.
+- You can also earn money from YouTube Premium subscriptions.
+YouTube Premium members pay a recurring fee for special benefits like watching YouTube videos without ads.
+The amount that you earn from YouTube Premium is calculated based on how much time members spend watching your content compared to other content.

 Other ways of making money on YouTube